aymara/knowledgesrl/doc/parseresources.rst

 The parsing of FrameNet mainly consists in instanciating ``FrameInstance`` objects from FrameNet's XML corpus.
-After all steps described below, the frame occurrence is translated into a ``VerbnetFrameOccurrence``, an object close enough to ``VerbnetOfficialFrame`` to allow for frame matching. using the content of the XML in data/fndata-1.5/fulltext/.
+After all steps described below, the frame occurrence is translated into a ``VerbnetFrameOccurrence``, an object close enough to ``VerbnetOfficialFrame`` to allow for frame matching: the data that needs to be inferred is not present in ``VerbnetFrameOccurrence``.

 The FrameNet fulltext corpus in stored in XML files which contain many ``sentence`` elements, each of which contains one or more frames.
 The text of